unitaryai/detoxify/README.md

 ## News & Updates

+### 03-09-2021: New improved unbiased model
+-  Updated the `unbiased` model weights used by Detoxify with a model trained on both datasets from the first 2 Jigsaw challenges.
+New best score on the test set: 0.93744 (0.93639 before).

 ### 15-02-2021: Detoxify featured in Scientific American!
 - Our opinion piece ["Can AI identify toxic online content?"](https://www.scientificamerican.com/article/can-ai-identify-toxic-online-content/) is now live on Scientific American

 ### 14-01-2021: Lightweight models

 - Added smaller models trained with Albert for the `original` and `unbiased` models!
 Can access these in the same way with detoxify using `original-small` and `unbiased-small` as inputs.
-The `original-small` achieved a mean AUC score of 0.98281 (0.98856 before) and the `unbiased-small` achieved a final score of 0.93362 (0.94734 before).
+The `original-small` achieved a mean AUC score of 0.98281 (0.98636 before) and the `unbiased-small` achieved a final score of 0.93362 (0.93639 before).

 ## Description